 Why Is Workers’ Compensation an Exclusive Remedy?

 To make this possible, workers’ compensation insurance is a no-fault coverage.
 This means workers do not have to show that their employers were at fault to receive benefits.
-Workers can be responsible for an accident that causes their own injury and still have their medical bills covered and collect disability payments.
+Fault does not need to be determined for the coverage to apply.
+Workers can be responsible for an accident that causes their own injury and still collect disability payments and have their medical bills covered.

 When Can You Sue for a Workplace Injury?

 There are exceptions to the exclusive remedy clause for injured workers.
-Because workers’ compensation laws vary from state to state, so do the situations where workers’ comp lawsuits are allowed.
+And because workers’ compensation laws vary from state to state, so are the situations where workers’ comp lawsuits are allowed.
 Some states are more lenient when it comes to exceptions than others.
 If in doubt, consult with a workers’ compensation attorney to determine your rights within your state laws.

 The first example of a situation where many states allow you to seek compensation for your injuries is when your employer does not have a workers’ compensation policy in force.
 When this happens, you can sue your employer for your medical expenses, lost wages and, in many states, pain and suffering.

-Tip: Some states have funds set up to pay medical bills and lost wages for employees whose employers do not carry the workers’ compensation insurance that they’re mandated legally to have.
+Some states have funds set up to pay medical bills and lost wages for employees whose employers do not carry the workers’ compensation insurance they’re legally mandated to have.
 Contact your state workers’ compensation board for more information.

 Some of the most common intentional torts include: